 Fresh dandelion greens (the leaves) can be used in fresh salads, sandwiches, smoothies, and teas.
 Their bitter flavor tends to be too strong for most, so if this is the case for you, blend a 50/50 mix of dandelions with a subtler green like spinach or Swiss chard.
 I would not use mustard greens for this, lol!

 You could also saute the dandelion greens with some sweet fruits like pineapple.
 Consider grounding a few leaves of the greens along with basil into your pesto for a simple spread that can be incorporated into numerous dishes.

-If fresh dandelion greens aren’t your favorite, you can find the plant in forms that range from tinctures to dried powders, capsules and supplements.
-Dandelion wine is another full-flavored option to incorporate this plant in your life, and also dandelion syrup (which is kind of like a honey, or un-honey to be precise).
+If fresh dandelion greens aren’t your favorite, you can find the plant in forms that range from tinctures to dried powders, capsules, and supplements.
+Dandelion wine is another full-flavored option to incorporate this plant in your life, as well as a dandelion syrup (which is kind of like honey, or un-honey to be precise).

 How to Make Dandelion Tea

 Dandelion tea is also simple to brew.
 Just place two cups of fresh dandelion in a saucepan (flowers and leaves, omitting the stems) and cover them with four cups of water.
 Bring the mixture to a boil and take it off the heat, letting it seep for at least three hours.
 Strain out the plant remnants and enjoy chilled or reheated.

 If homemade tea isn’t your cup of tea, then buy commercially prepared dandelion tea bags, but double-check the brand and make sure they’ve sourced an organic supply.
 If you’re feeling extra ambitious, it’s also possible to roast the roots and grind them into a fine powder for a caffeine-free coffee alternative.